Daniel-Hay/year10assessment1/README.md

 ---

 **How to use:**
 To use this program, run the python files then follow the different commands on the console depending on what option to choose.
-If you want to search up a certain location, type 'c' then hit 'enter', to view further instructions, type 'i' then hit enter, and to exit the program, type 'e' then hit enter.
+If you want to search up a certain location, type '_c_' then hit 'enter', to view further instructions, type '_i_' then hit enter, and to exit the program, type '_e_' then hit enter.
 The weather searching function only allows for suburbs, cities, states and countries but not specific addresses.
-ADD MORE LATER
+If you dont input a valid request, the program will ask you if you would like to enter a different location (press _l_ then enter) or return to the menu (press _any other key_ then enter).
+Once you request a valid location, the console will repeat and ask you if you would like to search for a different location, view menu or exit.

 **Packages/Libraries Used:**